Happy Xmas (War Is Over): Music videos

 A music video for "Happy Xmas (War Is Over)" appeared on The John Lennon Video Collection, released on VHS in 1992, corresponding to the 1989 reissue of The John Lennon Collection.
 It consisted of images from Lennon and Ono's 1969 "War is Over!" billboard campaign and candid photographs of the couple and their son Sean from the late 1970s, interspersed with a boys' choral ensemble singing along with the original Harlem Community Choir vocals.

 In 2003, a new video was created for the remastered 5.1 version of the song for the DVD Lennon Legend: The Very Best of John Lennon.
-This version is composed of documentary footage, mostly depicting children, from the Vietnam War, in addition to recent scenes from various conflicts in the Horn of Africa, the Bosnian War, the 11 September 2001 attack in New York City, and the US wars in Afghanistan and Iraq.
-This version has over 21 million views on YouTube.
+This version has over 22 million views on YouTube.

 Reception

 On its US single debut in 1971, "Happy Xmas (War Is Over)" did not meet with much success.
 This was due to the single's late release, which resulted in limited airplay before Christmas, and a lack of promotion.
 The single peaked at number 36 on the Cash Box Top 100 Singles and number 28 on the Record World Singles Chart, and number 3 on the Billboard Christmas Singles chart.
 The single subsequently re-appeared on the Billboard Christmas charts in 1972, 1983, 1984, and 1985.
 The song appeared at number 32 on the Billboard Hot Adult Contemporary chart for the week ending 6 January 1996.
+The song's most recent chart entry, and highest position, on the Billboard Hot 100 chart was in 2022, where it peaked at #38 for the week ending 31 December 2022.

 "Happy Xmas (War Is Over)" enjoyed immediate success in Britain when issued there in November 1972.
 The song peaked at number 4 on the UK Singles Chart and number 10 on the listings compiled by Melody Maker.
 Since then, it has re-entered the UK Singles Chart nine more times.
 The most notable of these instances occurred immediately following Lennon's death on 8 December 1980.
 The single peaked at number 2 – behind another reissued Lennon single, "Imagine" – and remained on the chart for nine weeks.

 Between December 1972 and February 1973, the song entered the top ten in Australia, Belgium, Denmark, France, Ireland, the Netherlands, Norway, and Singapore.

 Ultimate Classic Rock critic Nick DeRiso rated it as Lennon's 5th greatest solo political song, noting that "Lennon took the opportunity to encourage Yuletide revelers toward a broader sense of pacifism."